-1. Love the environment
+1. Love the Environment

 While writing this article, my view is a beautiful backyard with tidy gardens and a pool—inviting creativity and serenity.
 Soft music is playing in the background.
 My desk is compact and well organized.
 Everything I need for efficiency is an arm’s length away – bookshelves, file draws, printer, and colorful pens.
-The walls are painted a soft sage green.
+The walls are soft sage green.
 The room is secluded enough from the rest of the house to allow privacy.
 Importantly, my chair is ergonomically designed to sustain sitting for long hours.
 How can you beat this?

-2. Get to work and WORK
+2. Get to Work and WORK

 That means I take my job seriously.
 With coffee in hand, my morning starts at 8:30 and goes ‘til 4.
 For me, it’s easy to overwork – getting caught up in an exciting project or interesting research—all of MY CHOOSING.
 No longer do I have to take assignments unless I choose to.
-That’s huge and I’m grateful.
-Having said that, I set an alarm every hour to remind myself to take a break, stretch, grab another cup of coffee, or just pause and relax.
+That’s huge, and I’m grateful.
+I set an alarm every hour to remind myself to take a break, stretch, grab another cup of coffee, or just pause and relax.
 Research tells us that the brain needs a break.
 So I take that seriously.

-3. Be social
+3. Be Social

-This season of life is relevant and energizing knowing I can continue to bring value through my gifts and work.
+This season of life is relevant and energizing, knowing I can continue to bring value through my gifts and work.
 Let’s enjoy every moment.